This Work Matters.

 Wildfire is no longer a seasonal threat—it's a year-round crisis, and Butte County knows this reality better than most.
 In just six years, Butte County has experienced four of California's most destructive wildfires: the Camp Fire (2018), North Complex Fire (2020), Dixie Fire (2021), and Park Fire (2024).
 These devastating fires have impacted approximately 50% of our county's Wildland Urban Interface, threatening natural resources vital to California and profoundly affecting thousands of residents.

-Decades of fire suppression have left our forests overstocked and fuel-loaded—now releasing more carbon in a single catastrophic burn than they've sequestered in a century.
+Decades of fire suppression have left our forests overstocked, unhealthy and loaded with fuel.
 Strategic forest management is how we change that equation: shifting fire behavior away from stand-replacing megafires toward manageable burns that forests and communities can survive.
-Our vision is long-term and future-facing: building landscapes resilient enough to withstand the fires we know are coming.

 What's at Stake?